Full STEAM Ahead!

 Our circadian clock serves as a timepiece.
 It synchronizes our physiology.
 Specialized, photosensitive ganglion cells in the eye prime the suprachiasmatic nucleus to set the circadian clock.
 There are subsidiary clocks in other brain regions and peripheral clocks throughout the body.
 Each cell in our bodies contains a built-in timer, or series of clock genes (PER, BMAL, CLOCK, etc), that regulate cell function.
 These processes are entrained, or fixed, to light cycles.
 When our rhythms are entrained our cells function optimally.
 When they are disrupted, our hormonal schedules become dysregulated, our mood suffers, our health is compromised.
 Now imagine you're a hormonal adolescent again.

 Unfortunately, children and young people today are not getting enough rest.
 The lack of rest and sleep is severely compromising their cognitive, emotional, and physical well-being.
+Sleep deprivation doesn’t just alter brain activity, it also changes the connection between neurons.
+Both changes have a significant effect on working memory and cognitive performance (Nitsche, 2023).
 No drug is as beneficial as sleep is for health.
 Neither therapy nor pharmaceuticals will avail us much if our sleep is consistently compromised and our habits and sleep patterns are not addressed or corrected.
 A good night's sleep helps with memory and learning.

 Instead of addressing lack of sleep, however, many children are being misdiagnosed with anxiety or A.D.D. and are being prescribed powerful psychotropic medications to treat symptoms but not root causes.